ollamaNet/OllamaNet-Architecture/ConversationService/ConversationService-memory-bank/progress.md

   - FolderService for folder organization
   - NoteService for note operations
   - FeedbackService for feedback collection and management
+  - DocumentManagementService for document lifecycle management
+  - DocumentProcessingService for text extraction and processing
 - Caching implementation:
   - RedisCacheService for low-level Redis operations with error handling
   - CacheManager with fallback mechanisms and retry logic